 4. Give yourself time to rest and recover

 It can be tempting to just work from dawn till dusk, especially if you have a lot to catch up on.
 You can usually manage this for a day or two but after that you’ll burn out pretty fast.
 That’s why it’s important to plan in times where you’re just going to stop and relax.

 Find time for something you really enjoy – head into town and treat yourself or get out of the city into the countryside.
 Get some friends together for a film night or a trip to the pub – we’re sure they’ll be ready for it too.

 5. Don’t suffer in silence

 If you’re stressed and stuck then don’t just struggle through.
-Your personal tutors are there to give advice but also your parents and fellow students will can get alongside you.
+Your personal tutors are there to give advice but also your parents, fellow students and flatmates will can get alongside you.
 Arrange a revision session with someone from your course and get your heads together.